-There are two things that are synonymous with Easter in Napoli – Pastiera – the ricotta and wheat based pie that is like a cheesecake on steroids and its equally indulgent antithesis – the rustic and savory Casatiello.
+There are two things that are synonymous with Easter in Napoli – Pastiera – the ricotta and wheat based pie that is like a cheesecake on steroids and its equally indulgent antithesis – the rustic and savoury Casatiello Napoletano.
 Think of them as the yin and the yang or the Adam and Eve of the Neapolitan Easter table.

 A type of rustico, or a rustic bread, Casatiello is hardy, filling, and oh so satisfying.
 Something I would think of more as a comfort food for the cold, wet days of winter, here it is nevertheless a symbol of spring.
 Made only for the Easter holiday, its brother Tòrtano however is made year round.